• Skip to primary navigation

 And when used in moderate signal areas, they can actually DECREASE your download speeds (but increase your upload speeds).

-We do keep one in each of our vehicles – they come in handy just often enough to merit the space.
+We do keep one around – they come in handy just often enough to merit the space.
 But if we didn’t already have one, we likely wouldn’t purchase one today.

 If you purchase direct with weBoost and save 5% with our affiliate discount code of weBoostMIRC